gbb/par_psql/README.md

 This allows easy control of parallelism and synchronisation inline within your SQL script.

 par_psql is a wrapper around psql, so it should be fully compatible with existing scripts and use cases.
 The degree of parallelism can be limited manually or automatically via e.g. pgbouncer.
+There is one extra option: you can also use --parpsqlversion to get the version number of par_psql.

 Quick example
 -------------